 Art and Art History

-Three programs are available for those who major in a visual arts field: a major in Studio Art, a major in Art History, and a combined major in Studio Art and Art History.
-A student may not have more than one major within the art and art history department.
+Two programs are available for those who major in a visual arts field: a major in Studio Art and a major in Art History.

 A Senior Individualized Project in art for a non-major is possible only if the student has taken the relevant courses in the department (usually at least two courses in the area of the SIP; additional art courses are advisable).